PhilipYip1988/python-tutorials/005_numbering_systems/readme.md

 # Numbering Systems

+This guide will look into the decimal system humans use and compare it to the binary system that computers use.

-## Fundamental Datatypes
+## Fundamental Datatypes Recap

-We have explored:
+The following datatypes have previously been explored:

 * text datatypes
     * str ("a", "hello world")
 * numeric datatypes